-The individual's need for this therapy must be determined in a speech/language evaluation conducted by a certified audiologist or a state certified speech therapist.
-Services must be required in the support plan and prescribed by a physician.
+The individual's need for this therapy must be determined in a speech/language evaluation conducted by a certified audiologist or a state certified ST. Services must be required in the support plan and prescribed by a physician.
 This service may not be provided by a paraprofessional.
 The service provider must document the identity of the ST, including full name and Missouri license number.

-Speech therapy is covered under the Medicaid state plan for children and youth under the age of 21, so waiver Speech therapy is only for people age 21 and over.
+ST is covered under the Medicaid state plan for children and youth under the age of 21, so waiver ST is only for people age 21 and over.

-Speech therapy needs for the eligible person through EPSDT, as applicable, shall be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
-Speech therapy services authorized through the waiver shall not duplicate state plan services.
+ST needs for the eligible person through EPSDT, as applicable, shall be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
+ST services authorized through the waiver shall not duplicate state plan services.
 Children have access to EPSDT services.